PrathmeshJoshi01/PJ-LeetCodeQuestions/README.md

 # PJ-LeetCodeQuestions

-This repo is for the finding the best solution for the coding question of the LeetCode
+this repo is to practice the LeetCode Questions for the logial understanding